hilbix/tino/howto/program.md

 And most times Python also fulfills the "most expected result" pattern.

-> Most expected by those who deely stuck in Python,
+> Most expected by those who dived deeply into Python,
 > not perhaps you when you start learning it.
 >
 > However it often is very enlighting to understand, why something